miroslavvidovic/bash-scripts/README.md

 ## spinning-wheel
 Show the spinner animation while executing some long command.

+## touchpad
+Enable or disable the touchpad on your laptop.

 ## template-script
 Template script used to create bash scripts.